aayush97/semeval2023-afrisenti/README.md

 2. Run the command `python -m venv .venv` to setup the virtual environment
 3. Activate the virtual environment using `source .venv/bin/activate`
 4. Install the requirements `pip install -r requirements.txt`
+5. To run lexicon-based sentiment analysis for Igbo language, go to "Lexicon-based SA for Igbo" section below

 ### Training the model